Why Study Business Administration?

 Courses Within the Business Administration Program

 Beginning with the Fall 2015 – Spring 2016 academic year, the College of Business changed its degree program to reflect the addition of majors.
 Previously, students who completed the program received a Bachelor of Science degree in Business Administration, and were able to identify an area of specialization, but not a major.
-The revised program allows students to major in one of three areas: Accounting, Business Administration, or Marketing.
+The revised program allows students to major in one of four areas: Accounting, Business Administration, International Business, or Marketing.
 Under the revised program, students still receive a Bachelor of Science degree in Business Administration, but have a major specified on their transcripts.

 Business majors declared prior to fall 2015 may continue in the program under the current guidelines, or to change to the revised program and its guidelines.
 Requirements for both are outlined below.
 Business Administration majors will have the option to select from one of three focus areas: General Business, Management Information Systems, and Management.